arcionlabs/YCSB/jdbc/README.md

 db.url=jdbc:mysql://127.0.0.1:3306/ycsb		# The Database connection URL.
 db.user=admin								# User name for the connection. db.passwd=admin								# Password for the connection.
 db.batchsize=1000             				# The batch size for doing batched inserts.
 Defaults to 0.
-Set to >0 to use batching. jdbc.fetchsize=10							# The JDBC fetch size hinted to the driver. jdbc.autocommit=true						# The JDBC connection auto-commit property for the driver. jdbc.batchupdateapi=false     # Use addBatch()/executeBatch() JDBC methods instead of executeUpdate() for writes (default: false) db.batchsize=1000             # The number of rows to be batched before commit (or executeBatch() when jdbc.batchupdateapi=true)
+Set to >0 to use batching. jdbc.fetchsize=10							# The JDBC fetch size hinted to the driver. jdbc.autocommit=true						# The JDBC connection auto-commit property for the driver. jdbc.batchupdateapi=false     				# Use addBatch()/executeBatch() JDBC methods instead of executeUpdate() for writes (default: false) jdbc.urldelim=';'							# Used specify alternate delimiter for db.batchsize=1000             				# The number of rows to be batched before commit (or executeBatch() when jdbc.batchupdateapi=true)
 ```

 Please refer to https://github.com/brianfrankcooper/YCSB/wiki/Core-Properties for all other YCSB core properties.